MMadlos/online-shop/README.md

 ### Main page

-[] - Product cards containing items with their info (image, product name, description, price) [] - Button to add product to cart
+[x] - Product cards containing items with their info (image, product name, description, price) [] - Button to add product to cart
 [] - Button to add product to whishlist
 [] - Category panel which filter product list by category